Statement from Shrewsbury Colleges Group on returning to college after Easter

 New test kits

 If you haven’t already, please can you ensure that you continue to collect test kits to ensure that you are testing twice a week after the Easter break.
-Please also ensure that you are recording your results with the college here.

 The kits can be collected from the Student Service desks at each campus.